hrasto/hrasto.github.io/content/posts/spinning-rasta-v3.md

 ### 6. Beautiful Lies — B-complex
 **BPM:** 87 &nbsp;·&nbsp; **effort: 4-5/6** &nbsp;·&nbsp; [Spotify](https://open.spotify.com/track/0lZrckNc0x7L1ferFR1KyV)

-2 long intervals; alternating between seated and standing position.
-Recommendation is to go easier than on the previous song and save efforts for the next on, but riders can push it more if they, e.g., did not hit it hard enough on the previous one.
+Two long intervals; alternate between seated and standing position.
+The recommendation is to take it easier than the previous song and save efforts for the next one, but riders can push it more if they, for example, did not hit it hard-enough on the previous one.

 |#| start | end | dur | ⬆ | ±res | notes |
 |-|-------|-----|-----|---|------|-------|